scaldi/scaldi/README.md

 projects consuming power of scala language.
 With *Scaldi* you can define your application modules in pure scala (without any annotations or XML).

-At the moment *Scaldi* is proof of concept.
-I hope you will find it helpful.
-Your feedback is very welcome and it would be very helpful for the further project development!

 You can find project's home page here:

 [http://scaldi.org](http://scaldi.org)